What "agent discovery metadata" means

 A practical detector should combine at least five signal clusters:

-That model also explains why tool-output instruction injection belongs next to metadata poisoning.
-Jack’s tool-output handoff described a broader primitive: any web page, API response, documentation page, blog post, Stack Overflow-style answer, package README, or CLI output can carry instructions once an agent fetches it.
+That model also explains why tool output instruction injection belongs next to metadata poisoning.
+The tool output handoff described a broader primitive.
+Any web page, API response, documentation page, blog post, Stack Overflow style answer, package README or CLI output can carry instructions once an agent fetches it.
 Static metadata is the predictable part.
 Tool output is the dynamic part.
 Both are forms of untrusted text crossing an agent boundary.

 What Sunglasses detects today

-Based on Jack’s May 19 handoffs, the research corpus covers metadata carriers including llms.txt, robots.txt, security.txt, package manifests, Docker and container metadata, Kubernetes annotations, Helm charts, .env.example, Cursor rules, Copilot instructions, devcontainer configuration, citation files, CI workflows, structured data, and tool output.
-The handoff also separates quality states: some cards were clean-gated, some needed broadening, some were pending FP/FN gates, and one tool-output detector was re-gated after an authority-bypass finding.
+Based on the May 19 handoffs, the research corpus covers metadata carriers including llms.txt, robots.txt, security.txt, package manifests, Docker and container metadata, Kubernetes annotations, Helm charts, .env.example, Cursor rules, Copilot instructions, devcontainer configuration, citation files, CI workflows, structured data and tool output.
+The handoff also separates quality states.
+Some cards were clean gated, some needed broadening, some were pending FP/FN gates and one tool output detector was re gated after an authority bypass finding.

 Practical controls: